VoxtyDevelopment/bot-rewrite/README.md

      - **Other Settings:** Change all of the Other required settings.
    - Save the file after making changes.

-4. Build the project to JavaScript:
+4. Build and run the project in javascript:
    ```
-   npm run build
+   npm run prod
    ```
-   This will compile the TypeScript code into JavaScript in the `dist` folder.
+   This will install all the required node modules then compile the TypeScript code into JavaScript in the `dist` folder, finally running the compiled javascript.

 5. Run in development mode (TypeScript):
    ```